aptoma/silex-extras/README.md

 - Ftp upload abstraction, basically a wrapper around native FTP functionality
 - Level3 upload service, for uploading stuff to Level3
 - ConsoleLoggerServiceProvider, for integrating the logger with the console
+- MemcachedServiceProvider
+- GuzzleServiceProvider for extra Guzzle features
+- Guzzle HttpCallInterceptorPlugin for testing with Guzzle services

 ### Aptoma\Ftp